soulzidda/YomentoApp/README.md

 # Yomento coding challenge

+The challenge was to recreate the front page of Yomento's app and to add functionality that would work with their style.
+This app is the result of my version of their front page

 Note

 you may want to start the metro bundler automatically before running the application in this case run the following before running on Ios or Android